 - The exponent is the number 3, that is, the number of times by which we multiply the base.

-What is a power?
+What is an exponent?

 Powers of negative numbers